idooo/tweeria/README.md

 #### 2. Thread safe version of Tweepy

-Tweeria uses [Tweepy](https://github.com/tweepy/tweepy) library to parse user tweets, but unfortunately, this library is not thread safe so we monkey patched library, threw away some time-related stuff out and use [that custom build](https://github.com/idooo/tweepy-threadsafe)
+Tweeria uses [Tweepy](https://github.com/tweepy/tweepy) library to parse user tweets, but unfortunately, this library is not thread safe so we monkey patched library, threw away some time-related stuff out and use [this custom build](https://github.com/idooo/tweepy-threadsafe)

 You would need to do this to install: